 Fortitude and discipline—not willpower, which current studies are revealing might be a myth.
 Instead, we use the modern parts of our brains to create the conditions that will yield the results we want in the more primitive part of our brains.

 How?
-Gaze into the soothing image below, and watch for the upcoming post: “How to Change from the Inside Out.”
+Gaze into the soothing image below, and and read our post “How to Change from the Inside Out.”